 Meet fruit raita, a delightful fusion of fresh fruit and creamy yogurt, lightly spiced and beautifully balanced.
-It’s the perfect side dish to cool down spicy mains or stand alone as a light, guilt-free treat!
+It’s a quick side dish to cool down spicy mains or stand alone as a light, guilt-free treat!

 Jump to:

 Looking for more ways to add a refreshing fruity twist to your meal?
-Try this olive-avocado chutney, a herby superfood dip that elevates any dish, and chilled, dreamy fruit cream pudding for the perfect sweet ending.
+Try this pineapple raita, a sweet and savory side, olive-avocado chutney, a herby superfood dip that elevates any dish, and chilled, dreamy fruit cream pudding for the perfect sweet ending.

-- Zero added sugar and the all-natural sweetness of fruits make this raita super healthy.
+- Zero added sugar - The all-natural sweetness of fruits makes this raita super healthy.

-- Just the right blend of fruity flavors, this mixed fruit raita awakens your taste buds.
+- Right blend of fruity flavors - This mixed fruit raita awakens your taste buds.

 - Ideal for summer meals or to complement rich, spicy dishes!